About

 As a teenager, he discovered heavy metal, performing as a rhythm guitarist and gigging around the UK.
 This love of sound led him to study Music Production, initially with the aim of becoming a live sound engineer — but it was film music assignments that revealed his true passion for composition.

-Michael studied both Music Production and Composition for Film & Media at the University of Brighton, where he trained under a diverse group of mentors, including engineer Phil Bodger (Phil Collins, The Cure, Sinéad O’Connor), electronic artist and educator Matt Hodson (aka Matthias), and experimental composer Stace Constantinou.
+Michael studied both Music Production and Composition for Film & Media at the University of Brighton, where he trained under a diverse group of mentors, including creative musician Stace Constantinou, engineer Phil Bodger (Phil Collins, The Cure, Sinéad O’Connor), electronic artist and educator Matt Hodson (aka Matthias).
 Their combined influence shaped his hybrid approach to composition, bridging traditional studio craft, contemporary electronic production, and experimental sound practice.

 During his time at Brighton, Michael co-produced, mixed, and mastered Hatriotism for the Brighton-based metal band Demental and scored his first short film, Francis.
 He also created a cinematic soundscape for the US band Shores of Acheron, worked as a foley artist for the student film Æ Har Det Bare Bra (winner of 3rd place at the Innsbruck Nature Film Festival), and began developing workflows for merging sound design with composition.

-After graduating in 2013, he launched his music production company and studio, Aurora Eclipse Productions Ltd, which became the vessel for his creative output.
+After graduating in 2013, he launched his music production company and studio, Aurora Eclipse Productions Ltd, which became the vessel for his creative output for over a decade.

 Michael scored numerous student and independent films (Local Girl, Survival, Jogger, Night Owls) and began composing for trailers and branded idents, working with companies such as Silver Lining Pictures and Silver Hound Pictures.
 His music accompanied YouTube documentaries including Mad Frankie Fraser: His Last Interview (now with over 750,000 views) and Legends: The Kray Twins Story.